Kaykbr/AI-MLOrg/PLANO-DE-ACAO.md

-# 🚀 Plano de Ação - Portfólio Channels IA
+# 🚀 Plano de Ação - Portfólio Profissional IA

 ## ✅ **CONCLUÍDO**